AntonVanAssche/BashPass/.github/WIKI/Configuring.md

+This page provides instructions on how to configure BashPass using its configuration file.

+# 1. Configuration File

-The BashPass configuration file can be found at `~/.config/bashpass/bashpass.conf`.
+By default, BashPass will look for a configuration file in `~/.config/bashpass/bashpass.conf`.
-In this file, you can make several changes such as the email address, default location where passwords are stored, and other settings.
-The default configuration file is shown below.
+If the file is not found, BashPass will use the default settings.

 ```
 location: .local/share/bashpass